 The third-party cookie’s days are numbered.
+So it’s time to learn how to use first party data.

 This week Google announced that they will not track users after they deprecate third-party cookies in 2022.